Tikiman

 Featured:

-Paul St. Hilaire (aka Tikiman) is a reggae vocalist from the island of Dominica in the Caribbean, and was the first vocalist to collaborate with Von Oswald and Ernestus of Basic Channel, steering their sounds away from 4/4 techno on their Rhythm & Sound releases.
+He was the first vocalist to collaborate with Moritz Von Oswald and Ernestus of Basic Channel, steering their sounds away from 4/4 techno on their Rhythm & Sound releases.
 In 2003 he set up the Basic Channel subsidary False Tuned.
 His vocals have appeared on many electronic releases, including those by pioneers Modeselektor and Stereotyp.
 His full self-produced debut album, Adsom - A Divine State Of Mind, was released on False Tuned in 2006.

-Unless indicated otherwise, the text in this article is either based on Wikipedia article "Tikiman" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on original research by Jahsonic and friends.
+Unless indicated otherwise, the text in this article is either based on Wikipedia article "Tikiman" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on research by Jahsonic and friends.
 See Art and Popular Culture's copyright notice.

 Personal tools